 Julie Rios has been a Woolly fan since the late 1980s.
 Now retired, Julie enjoys all forms of performing arts and attends over 100 performances a year.
 In her 34 year career with the U. S. Postal Service, she had responsibility for key marketing, IT, web, operations, strategy and energy initiatives.
 A California native, she has lived on Capitol Hill for the last 28 years.
 She received her BA in Studio Art from the University of California and attended the Advanced Management Program at Harvard Business School.

 hilary b. miller, treasurer

 Hilary B. Miller is an attorney whose practice focuses on consumer financial services law and complex litigation.
-He is admitted to the bars of New York, Connecticut, District of Columbia and England and Wales, as well as numerous federal courts in the U.S., including the U.S. Su-preme Court.
+He is admitted to the bars of New York, Connecticut, District of Columbia and England and Wales, as well as numerous federal courts in the U.S., including the U.S. Supreme Court.
 He holds a J.D. degree from Fordham University; and both A.B. (summa cum laude) and M.B.A.
 (Edward Tuck Scholar) degrees from Dartmouth College, where he was elected to Phi Beta Kappa.
 Hilary devotes much of his free time to cycling and classical music.
-He is also a director of the Baltimore Symphony Orchestra and of the Maryland Hu-manities Council.
+He is also a director and vice chairman of the Baltimore Symphony Orchestra.
 Hilary is a Chartered Financial Analyst, a volunteer firefighter and fire service instructor, a licensed airline transport pilot, and a devoted flyfisherman.
 He pretends to play golf.

 pete miller, secretary